 There has been a request for a welfare break for you.

-The welfare break allows you time for reflection on your actions and allows the Curriculum Manager time to carry out find fact regarding the situation.
+A Welfare Break supports students to take a break from the situation and gives the Curriculum Manager time to conduct a 'fact find'.

-Q: How long will I be away from College?
+Q: How long will my young person be away from College?

 A maximum of 2 working days for mainstream student or 5 days if you have an EHCP (Educational, Health and Care Plan).
-However, there may be an extension to ensure the right level of support can be put in place.
+However there may be an extension to ensure the right level of support can be put in place.